 Step 1

-Peel and grate the ginger.
-Mix the grated ginger and A (sake, sugar, mirin, soy sauce) in a bowl.
+Peel and grate ginger.
+Mix the grated ginger with seasonings (sake, mirin, sugar, and soy sauce) in a bowl.

 Step 2

-Cut the onion into thin slices.
-Cut the cabbage into thin strips.
+Slice onion into ⅓-inch (8mm) thick pieces.
+Cut cabbage into thin strips.

 Step 3

-Heat oil in a pan and sauté the slices of onion over medium heat.
-When they become slightly translucent, move them to the edge of the pan.
-Then add pork, overlapping as little as possible, and cook it on both sides until it is browned.
+Heat oil in a pan and sauté the onion pieces over medium heat.
+Once they become slightly translucent, move them to the edge of the pan, then add pork slices, overlapping them as little as possible.
+Cook them on both sides until browned.

 Step 4

-Add the seasoning liquid from the bowl to the pan.
-Cook, turning the pork occasionally, until most of the liquid has reduced.
+Add the seasoning mixture from the bowl to the pan.
+Cook everything, turning the pork occasionally, until most of the liquid has reduced.

 Step 5

-Serve it on a plate with shredded cabbage on the side.
+Serve the pork slices and onions on plates, accompanied by the shredded cabbage on the side.

 To Store